geofeedia/drone-k8s/README.md

 To use this plugin yourself you would just need to replace `image: your-repo/your-org/drone-k8s:1.0.0` with the appropriate values.

 If updating a kubernetes deployment you can specify that with `is_deployment`.
-The default behavior is to perform a rolling-update of a replication controller if `is_deployment` is not set.
+The default behavior is to perform a rolling-update of a replication controller if `is_deployment` is not set or false.

-Since the current version of k8s (1.2.4) only allows for a resource **file** be passed in to the `kubectl apply -f my-deployment.yaml` and not just a resource name we perform the rolling-update with the following commands:
+Commands we use to update a deployment
 ```
-# perform patch, get deployment, and pipe that output through stdin to the `kubectl apply` command
+# perform patch of deployment which enlists the "strategy" defined in the resource if it's
+# a rolling-update of the deployment
-kubectl patch ... my-deployment && kubectl -o json get deployment my-deployment | kubectl apply -f -`
+kubectl patch ... my-deployment -p `{ ... }`
 ```

 This plugin assumes your drone server is running inside of [kubernetes](http://kubernetes.io/).